Steel Beam Live Load Calculator

 What size beam will span 25 feet?
 The size of the beam needed to span 25 feet depends on various factors, including the loads, span type (simple or continuous), and material properties.
 It’s recommended to consult with a structural engineer for an accurate sizing based on your specific project requirements.

-See also FRP Pipe Weight Calculator
+See also Block Wall Weight Calculator

 Is a steel beam stronger than a concrete beam?
 In general, steel beams have higher strength-to-weight ratios compared to concrete beams.
 Steel is known for its excellent strength properties, while concrete offers other advantages such as fire resistance and durability.
 The choice between steel and concrete beams depends on factors like structural requirements, material availability, and project constraints.